apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 			"true"
 				Caches will be chosen at random

-	:domains:             An array of domains served by this Delivery Service
+	:domains:             An array of domains served by this :term:`Delivery Service`
 	:geolocationProvider: The name of a provider for IP-to-geographic-location mapping services - currently the only valid value is ``"maxmindGeolocationService"``
-	:ip6RoutingEnabled:   A string containing a boolean that tells whether IPv6 traffic can be routed on this Delivery Service; one of:
+	:ip6RoutingEnabled:   A string containing a boolean that tells whether IPv6 traffic can be routed on this :term:`Delivery Service`; one of:

 		"false"
-			IPv6 traffic will not be routed by this Delivery Service "true"
+			IPv6 traffic will not be routed by this :term:`Delivery Service` "true"
-			IPv6 traffic will be routed by this Delivery Service
+			IPv6 traffic will be routed by this :term:`Delivery Service`

-	:matchList: An array of methods used by Traffic Router to determine whether or not a request can be serviced by this Delivery Service
+	:matchList: An array of methods used by Traffic Router to determine whether or not a request can be serviced by this :term:`Delivery Service`

 		:pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)
 		:setNumber: An integral, unique identifier for the set of types to which the ``type`` field belongs
-		:type:      The type of match performed using ``pattern`` to determine whether or not to use this Delivery Service
+		:type:      The type of match performed using ``pattern`` to determine whether or not to use this :term:`Delivery Service`

 			HOST_REGEXP
-				Use the Delivery Service if ``pattern`` matches the ``Host:`` HTTP header of an HTTP request\ [1]_ HEADER_REGEXP
+				Use the :term:`Delivery Service` if ``pattern`` matches the ``Host:`` HTTP header of an HTTP request\ [1]_ HEADER_REGEXP
-				Use the Delivery Service if ``pattern`` matches an HTTP header (both the name and value) in an HTTP request\ [1]_ PATH_REGEXP
+				Use the :term:`Delivery Service` if ``pattern`` matches an HTTP header (both the name and value) in an HTTP request\ [1]_ PATH_REGEXP
-				Use the Delivery Service if ``pattern`` matches the request path of this Delivery Service's URL STEERING_REGEXP
+				Use the :term:`Delivery Service` if ``pattern`` matches the request path of this :term:`Delivery Service`'s URL STEERING_REGEXP
-				Use the Delivery Service if ``pattern`` matches the ``xml_id`` of one of this Delivery Service's "Steering" target Delivery Services
+				Use the :term:`Delivery Service` if ``pattern`` matches the ``xml_id`` of one of this :term:`Delivery Service`'s "Steering" target :term:`Delivery Service`\ s

 	:missLocation: An object representing the default geographic coordinates to use for a client when lookup of their IP has failed in both the Coverage Zone file(s) and the IP-to-geographic-location database

 		:lat:  Geographic latitude
 		:long: Geographic longitude

-	:protocol: An object that describes how the Delivery Service ought to handle HTTP requests both with and without TLS encryption
+	:protocol: An object that describes how the :term:`Delivery Service` ought to handle HTTP requests both with and without TLS encryption

-		:acceptHttps: A string containing a boolean that tells whether HTTPS requests should be normally serviced by this Delivery Service; one of:
+		:acceptHttps: A string containing a boolean that tells whether HTTPS requests should be normally serviced by this :term:`Delivery Service`; one of:

 			"false"
 				Refuse to service HTTPS requests